singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 Data source used: [GitHub of Data Source](https://github.com/singh1114/ml/blob/master/datascience/Machine%20learning/knn/KNN_Project_Data)

-In K-nearest neighbours algorithm most of the time you don't really know about the meaning of the input parameters or the classification classes available.
+In K-nearest neighbors algorithm most of the time you don't really know about the meaning of the input parameters or the classification classes available.

 In case of interviews, this is done to hide the real customer data from the potential employee.